 After days on the N1, you finally arrive in Cape Town.
 Here, spectacular nature, vibrant city life and a relaxed coastal atmosphere come together.
 Just a few highlights to look forward to:

-V&A Waterfront: Lively promenade with shops, restaurants and ocean views
+- V&A Waterfront: Lively harbour promenade with shops and restaurants

 Planning Tips